 Where to Stay in Plovdiv on a Budget

-Accommodation in Plovdiv is one of the biggest advantages of this budget travel guide to Plovdiv from Germany.
-You don’t need to compromise quality to save money.
+Accommodation in Plovdiv is one of the city’s biggest advantages for budget travellers.
+You do not need to compromise on quality to stay within budget.

 I usually go for a private room or apartment.
 For around €30 per night, you can stay in a clean, central location close to the old town.
 Always compare options before booking, as prices vary a lot depending on timing.